 Strongly hinted in the show: that the series exists only in the mind of '50s sci-fi writer Benny Russell.
 Or perhaps Benny Russell is in one universe and seeing visions of another, which he interpets to be sci-fi stories?

 SFDebris spends half his videos taking the piss out of Trek's values, particularly those of its Captains.
 Janeway is a none-too-bright but nevertheless despotic would-be conqueror; almost an Adam West Batman villain in space.
-Conversely, Archer is a delusional madman who considers his dog an equal member of the crew and insists on being called "Duchess."
+Archer is a delusional madman who considers his dog an equal member of the crew and insists on being called "Duchess."
+Picard is a spineless Quisling who resists saving lives until someone prods him into it.
+Conversely, Kirk and Sisko are Herculean ubermenschen who constantly have to pull the Federation up by a rope (with their teeth) to get it to do anything.

 He applies it on a grand scale to Star Trek V, saying the film works beautifully if you take it as a satire of Roddenberry's idea of a socialist utopia, with things like the military having a number of competent people you can count on one hand and a decades-old failed publicity stunt considered important enough to send all of them on.
 The only problem with that is that Gene Roddenberry was a populist, not a socialist.